Applying for a B2 Visitor Visa while your Marriage Based I-130 is Pending Via Consular Processing

 • Your photograph

-• The DS160 Confirmation page stamped at the VAC.
+• The DS160 Confirmation page is stamped at the VAC.

 • Visa application fee receipts (if applying at a US consulate in India)